lifecompanionaac/lifecompanion/docs/USER_API.md

 ```
 ### /selection/stop

 **Description** : Stop the current selection mode (if applicable).
-Can be useful if the current selection mode is a scanning mode.
-Scanning will be able to be played again will the `selection/play` endpoint
+Will disable any user interaction with LifeCompanion UI no matter the current selection mode type (scanning, direct, etc.).
+To restore a working selection mode, `selection/start` should be called.

 **Url structure** : `/api/v1/selection/stop`